What is Coreboot

 When selecting this option, the script will prompt you to select/confirm your Librem device model:

-After selecting/verifying your Librem model, the script will give you the option between the “standard” coreboot/SeaBIOS firmware and the beta PureBoot (coreboot/Heads) firmware.
-Note: this option is not currently available for the older Broadwell-based Librem models (13 v1 and 15 v2).
-The firmware type selection menu will skipped if either of those models is selected.
+After selecting/verifying your Librem model, the script will give you the option between the “standard” coreboot/SeaBIOS firmware and the PureBoot (coreboot/Heads) firmware.

-Following selection of the firmware type to be flashed, the script will prompt to confirm/enter the device serial number.
-As with the PureBoot firmware option, this will be skipped for Broadwell-based Librem models.
+The script will prompt to confirm or enter the device serial number.
+This is also skipped for Librem 13v1 and 15v2.
 If run from a Librem running coreboot firmware, the default option will be the device’s current serial number:

 Lastly, if running coreboot/SeaBIOS firmware, the script will prompt you to flash the update.
 If running PureBoot firmware, the script will prompt you to copy the update to USB and to update via the Heads menu option.